minhtran241/contract-template-truffle/README.md

 Deploy by connecting to Infura node (specific provider)

-`You have to set up all the environment variables before doing this step`
+`⚠️ You have to set up all the environment variables before doing this step`

 ```
 yarn deploy